AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

   fails), or access to some system resource that needs to be released.

-For decorators that you wish to apply to multiple routes at once, you can define them by overriding the `cask.Routes#decorators` field (to apply to every endpoint in that routes object) or `cask.Main#mainDecorators` (to apply to every endpoint, period):
+For decorators that you wish to apply to multiple routes at once, you can define them by overriding the `gask.Routes#decorators` field (to apply to every endpoint in that routes object) or `gask.Main#mainDecorators` (to apply to every endpoint, period):

 $$$decorated2